 It couldn’t be a modern online multiplayer list without throwing out a mention to Fortnite, a game that might just be around when the universe inevitably collapses.
 I mean, Fortnite itself has survived one universal implosion, along with meteors and other potential extinction level events, so what’s another one, right?

 Along with the standard “last person standing” gameplay, Fortnite adds building to the formula, allowing players to build cover in open ground, or try to construct new vantage points to get a good snipe on opponents.
 With skill based matchmaking and bots that should allow new players to be able to actually enjoy the game without getting destroyed, Fortnite deserves a place on this list.

 5. Call of Duty

-Developer: Sledgehammer, Infinity Ward, Treyarch Publisher: Activision Release Date: Every October, usually
+Developer: Sledgehammer, Infinity Ward, Treyarch Publisher: Activision Release Date: Every October Online/Local: Both

 Alright, just pick your own Call of Duty game that you like the most and put it in this list.
 Consider this to be like the open space on a bingo card.
 While the Xbox One has years worth of Call of Duty games to pick from, including a few that are available via backwards compatibility, allow us to make a couple of suggestions.

 If you’re looking for guaranteed players and constant updates, consider Call of Duty: Modern Warfare.
 It’s the most recent modern one, with a host of free updates already available and more planned, and hey, it’s not half bad.

 That said, if you’re a fan of the Black Ops series, Cold War is a solid choice.
 There’s no double jumping, exo-suit multiplayer, and there’s battle royale integration with Warzone.
 Speaking of which: